a-ng-d/sketch-ui-color-palette/README.md

 - Generate code in various languages.
 - Publish the palette for reuse across multiple documents or add shared palettes from the community.

+---

+## Installation
+- [Download](https://uicp.ylb.lt/download-sketch-plugin) the latest release of the plugin
+- Un-zip
+- Double-click on sketch-ui-color-palette.sketchplugin
+- _Enjoy!_

 ## Documentation
 The full documentation can be consulted on [docs.ui-color-palette.com](https://uicp.ylb.lt/docs-sketch-plugin).

+---

 ## Contribution
 ### Community